Eleven-Z/rhino/README.md

 As part of this ongoing effort we are contributing our work to-date against the jiras listed below.
 As you may appreciate, the goals for Project Rhino covers a number of different Apache projects, the scope of work is significant and likely to only increase as we get additional community input.
 We also appreciate that there may be others in the Apache community that may be working on some of this or are interested in contributing to it.
 If so, we look forward to partnering with you in Apache to accelerate this effort so the Apache community can see the benefits from our collective efforts sooner.

-Please feel free to reach out to us by commenting on the jiras below:
+Please feel free to reach out to us by commenting on the JIRAs below:

 [HBASE-6222: Add per-KeyValue Security](https://issues.apache.org/jira/browse/hbase-6222)